mmustavi/odin-recipes/README.md

-Build a basic recipe website using basic HTML and CSS.
+The Odin Project - Build a basic recipe website using HTML and CSS.